esasar/sort-visualizer/README.md

-Done as an exercise on doing to make a simple yet sleek looking, interactive and dynamic web-app with some practical use.
+Done as an exercise on making a simple yet sleek looking, interactive and dynamic web-app with some practical use.

 Deployed [here](https://esasar.github.io/sort-visualizer/)!